chaitanya-gaikwad-7/SimpleJenkins/README.md

 # SimpleJenkins
-test repo for Jenkins plugin for git \n
+test repo for Jenkins plugin for git
-2nd edit